sxtq/monero-installer/README.md

 ```
  -h, --help                              show list of startup flags
  -d, --directory /path/to/dir            manually set directory path (This will add /xmr to the end)
- -f, --fingerprint fingerprint           manually set fingerprint use quotes around fingerprint if the fingerprint has spcaes
+ -f, --fingerprint fingerprint           manually set fingerprint use quotes around fingerprint if the fingerprint has spaces
  -n, --name dirName                      manually set the name for the directory used to store the monero files
  -v, --version number                    manually set the version 1 for 64-bit, 2 for arm7 and 3 for arm8
 ```